 WEATHER: Temperatures in the summer months range from 35 F to 100 F. Rainfall can vary and you should expect the possibility of rain.

-YOUR GROUP: The group size ranges from 6 to 14 participants, plus 2 or more Wilderness Inquiry staff.
-Each group consists of people of various ages, backgrounds and abilities, including people with disabilities.
+YOUR GROUP: As part of our ongoing COVID-19 safety protocols, all of our groups in 2021 will be made up of 3-15 people who know each other and have indicated they are comfortable traveling together and 1 or more Wilderness Inquiry guides.
+We welcome people of various ages, backgrounds, and abilities, including people with disabilities.
 Our trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however most people pitch in where they can.
+WI staff will assist you in whatever areas you need, however, most people pitch in where they can.
 Part of the adventure involves learning about daily camp activities.

 ACCOMMODATIONS: At night, you will sleep in 4-person tents with 3-4 people (although other arrangements can be made).
 Bathroom facilities consist of a foldable commode chair or an outhouse.
 We make every effort to ensure privacy and cleanliness.